-Hopefully it is clear at this point the argument put forth by Nietzsche, along with other thinkers, that it is suffering and the realization of what one is headed for, which in Tolstoy’s words, is ‘complete annihilation’, that causes individuals to posit the existence of what Nietzsche called a true world.
-Belief that entry into such a world is possible keeps existential nihilism at bay by creating an identifiable purpose for life and all the suffering which accompanies it.
-As Nietzsche wrote in his book, the Antichrist:
+Hopefully it is clear at this point that it is suffering and the realization of what one is headed for, which in Tolstoy’s words, is ‘complete annihilation’, that causes individuals to posit the existence of what Nietzsche called a true world.
+For if one can believe that entry into such a world is possible this will keep existential nihilism at bay.
+Entry into the true world becomes the identifiable purpose of life that we need in order to justify all the suffering which accompanies existence in this world, or as Nietzsche wrote in his book, the Antichrist:

 “Man must be sustained in suffering by a hope so high that no conflict with actuality can dash it – so high, indeed, that no fulfillment can satisfy it: a hope reaching out beyond this world.”
 (The Antichrist, Friedrich Nietzsche)

-In the next lecture we will investigate the nature and variety of true world theories, and come to understand that true world theories come in many subtle and deceptive forms apart from the well known theories of religion.
-This will set the stage for an investigation into the consequences of what Nietzsche proclaimed as ‘the death of god’, which is symbolic of the growing skepticism in the modern era of belief in true world theories.
+In the next lecture we will investigate the nature and variety of true world theories and as we will see these theories come in many subtle and deceptive forms apart from the well known theories of religion.
+This will set the stage for an investigation into the consequences of what Nietzsche proclaimed as ‘the death of god’, which is symbolic of the growing skepticism towards true world theories.

-We will then conclude the lecture series by showing that Nietzsche did not think nihilism was a justified position, instead rather he thought of it as a disease.
-Being a disease, he thought it necessary for any individual afflicted with it to cure themselves, and believed there to be an immense benefit in facing nihilism head on and overcoming it.
+We will then conclude this series by showing that Nietzsche did not think nihilism was a justified position, instead he thought of it as a disease.
+Being a disease, it is necessary for any individual afflicted with it to face it head on in the attempt to overcome it.